Free Materials For ESL Teachers and Learners

 3. Why are some people worried about the number of people who speak Kannada?

-(a) They think there will be more people who speak other languages.
+(a) They think there will be more people who speak English.

-(b) They think there will be more people who speak English.
+(b) They think there will be more people who speak French.

 (d) They think there will be more people who speak Spanish.